NLnetLabs/rotonda/design docs/design-fiq.md

         }
     }

-    term invalid-origin-as for route {
+    term invalid-origin-as for route: Route {
         with irr_customers;
         from {
             found_prefix.matches;